CUNY-CL/yoyodyne/examples/README.md

-This directory contains some worked examples of the library.
+This directory contains some worked examples using the library.